History of Middle Eastern people in Metro Detroit: History of the Arabs

 Arriving in the early 1870s, the first Middle Eastern settlers in the Detroit area were Lebanese people.
 Most of them were Christians, including Maronites, Melkites, and Eastern Orthodox.
 Some immigrants were Sunni Muslims and Shia Muslims.
 Some Druze also immigrated.
 A February 6, 1900 article in the Detroit Free Press stated that "Detroit's Colony of Syrians" included 75-100 people, mostly Lebanese Maronites.
 The Lebanese worked as peddlers and shopkeepers.
-Henry Ford's factories had 555 Syrian employees, including many recently-arrived Muslims, by 1916.
+Henry Ford's factories had 555 Syrian employees, including many recently arrived Muslims, by 1916.
 9,000 Arabic-speakers were among the residents of Detroit in 1930.
 Of them, 6,000 were Syrians.
 The remainder included Assyrians, Yemenis, and Palestinians.
 Immigrants from the Levant were originally labeled as being from the Ottoman Province of Syria.
 After 1920 the Ottoman Empire collapsed and European colonial administrators divided the areas in the Levant into Lebanon, Palestine, and Syria.
-Therefore immigrants into the Detroit began to be classified as Lebanese, Palestinians, and Syrians.
+Therefore immigrants into Detroit began to be classified as Lebanese, Palestinians, and Syrians.

 Immigration from Iraq started in the beginning of the 20th century, and immigration from Yemen and the Arabian peninsula began in the early 20th century.
 A peak immigration of Iraqis occurred from 1927 to 1950, and a peak immigration of Yemenis and those from the Peninsula occurred from 1912 to 1925.
 Of those three groups, in 1951 most of them lived together in a section of Dearborn.
 Around 1951 there were about 50,000 people in Detroit who had descent from Lebanon and Syria.
 Around the same year there were about 4,000 to 5,000 persons in Detroit and Dearborn who had origins from the Arabian Peninsula, Iraq, Yemen, and other Middle Eastern countries.
 Sally Howell, author of "Competing for Muslims: New Strategies for Urban Renewal in Detroit", wrote that Yemeni people had a presence in the area since the late 1960s.
 Arab immigrants continued traveling to Detroit even after the automobile industry decline of the 1970s.

 The 1975-1990 Lebanese Civil War resulted in a wave of immigration to Detroit.

 Many Iraqis immigrated to Metro Detroit after the Gulf War of 1991 and the Iraq War of 2003.
 The Iraqi community in Metro Detroit supported the 2003 invasion of Iraq.

 From 2001 to 2011 the number of members of the American Arab Chamber of Commerce increased from 300 to 1500.

 In 2015 Mayor of Detroit Mike Duggan announced his city was accepting 50 Syrian families from the Syrian Civil War and will support them for a three year period.